 People come out to protest LGC

-Nearly 100 people protest outside the New Hampshire Local Government Center building in Concord on Thursday night, demanding that the public insurance administrator return surplus funds.
-(TIM BUCKLAND/Union Leader)
+CONCORD — Nearly 100 people, most of them firefighters and retirees from across the state, protested outside the New Hampshire Local Government Center building in Concord Thursday evening, demanding that the public insurance administrator return money to its members.

 The LGC is under a state hearings officer order to return $36 million from surpluses that were deemed too high.
 That money has been returned, but the Property-Liability Trust, which administers property insurance and workers compensation coverage, is struggling with how to pay $17 million ordered returned to members of HealthTrust.
 HealthTrust administers health insurance for public employees.
 That money was improperly used to subsidize the money-losing workers compensation program for more than a decade, the order concluded.